iam-veeramalla/ansible-zero-to-hero/README.md

 Day 6: Ansible Variables and Precedence

+- Create AWS Resources using Ansible (Collections)
-- Understanding Ansible variables and their scope.
+- Understanding Ansible variables and their scope with an example
 - Jinja2 Templating - Utilizing advanced templating features
 - Variable precedence: How Ansible resolves conflicts between different variable sources.
 - Hands-on: Using variables in playbooks and roles.